-- Your purchase limit?
-(This is what you're comfortable in spending on a home since not everyone is comforable with spending what they're approved for.)
+- Your is your purchase limit?
+(This is what you're comfortable in spending on a home since not everyone is comfortable with spending what they're approved for.)

 - Your area specifics?
 (What type of neighbourhood are you looking for, does it need to be close to work, recreation or any other priority in your life?)

 - Your timeline for finding a home?

 - Your preferred type/style of home? (are you looking for a condominium apartment, a condominium townhouse, a 2-storey home, a bungalow, a bi-level home, or a half-duplex, etc. Don't worry if you don't know the differences, we will help.)

 - Your absolute "must haves" in a home?
 (You NEED a 3-bedroom home, is an example.)